Just because you’re a mom doesn’t mean you want to look like one.

 - It’s more than some women will want to spend.

-- The backpack straps are pretty thin which makes them dig into your skin.
+- The backpack straps are pretty thin which makes them dig into your shoulders.

 This sleek, elegant bag will go with all your outfits.
-It’s black so it won’t clash with anything.
-Plus, it won’t show dirt or stains the way other brighter or lighter-colored bags will.
+It’s black so it won’t clash with anything, plus it won’t show dirt or stains the way lighter-colored bags will.

-It’s nice-looking enough that you can use it in the professional world or for your personal life.
+It’s nice-looking enough that you can use it in both a professional context or for your personal life.
 It was created by a mom who wanted to find a chic bag that she would be comfortable carrying around.

-It fits Ameda pumps, along with Medela, Philips, Spectra and more.
-It also has a designated cooler compartment that fit many of the brand name coolers that come with pumps.
+It fits Ameda, Medela, Philips and Spectra pumps, and more.
+It also has a designated cooler compartment that fits many of the brand name coolers that come with pumps.
 That way you’ll be able to safely transport your hard-earned breast milk.